junxit/us-congress-bills-110/metadata.md

 - Sen. Cornyn, John [R-TX] (C001056)

+## Committees (1)

+- House — Armed Services Committee

 ## Actions

 - 2008-06-18 — Introduced in Senate
 - 2008-06-18 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent.(consideration: CR S5769; text as passed Senate: CR S5769; text of measure as introduced: CR S5768)
 - 2008-06-18 — Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent. (consideration: CR S5769; text as passed Senate: CR S5769; text of measure as introduced: CR S5768)
+- 2008-06-20 — Message on Senate action sent to the House.
+- 2008-06-20 — Received in the House.
+- 2008-06-20 — Referred to the House Committee on Armed Services.